j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 DelegateExecute
 ```

+They later gained and used domain-level administrative privilege through creation of `svc_backup` and addition of that account to `Domain Admins`.

 ### Defense Evasion

-Defense evasion behavior included:
+Defense evasion included:

 - Process injection
 - Use of direct syscalls for credential dumping
 - Service-based remote execution with random temporary service names
 - Deletion of the Volume Shadow Copy after `ntds.dit` access
-- Clearing of `Security` and `System` event logs with `wevtutil.exe`
+- Clearing of the `Security` and `System` event logs

 ### Credential Access

 Credential access included:

 - Creation of `C:\Windows\System32\lsass.dmp`
-- Copying of `ntds.dit` from a shadow copy on the Domain Controller
+- Copying `ntds.dit` from a Volume Shadow Copy on the Domain Controller
 - Exposure of plaintext credentials in process command lines

 ### Discovery

-Discovery commands included:
+Discovery activity included:

 ```text
 hostname